 Handling a Third DUI

-Contact a lawyer immediately after being charged with a third DUI because there is a limited timeframe to fight the charge.
+Contact a lawyer for a Free DUI Arrest Evaluation immediately after being charged with a third DUI because there is a limited time-frame to fight the charge.
 Consequences of a third DUI, particularly one within close proximity to prior DUI convictions, can be very serious.
 Having an experienced DUI lawyer gives repeat offenders the best odds when fighting the charges.
 Losing a third-time DUI case can result in a felony conviction that remains on the criminal record for a long time.

 Most states classify an initial DUI offense as a misdemeanor and many also classify a second-time offense this way.
 However, several states, including Wyoming and New York, consider a second DUI a felony offense.
 Other states reserve the felony charge for third-time offenders.
 While a misdemeanor conviction allows the individual to serve all mandated time in a jail, a felony conviction requires serving time in state prison, which is usually much more unpleasant.